riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 There are two additional masking semantics: *zero in output* semantic and *don't care in output* semantic.
 Users could leverage *merge in output* intrinsics to simulate these two additional masking semantics.

 The intrinsics with ending `_m` have no argument to specify tail policy.
-The tail policy of `_m` intrinsics is tail agnostic.
+Almost all `_m` intrinsics are tail agnostic and mask undisturbed.
+See [Policy Intrinsic Functions](#policy) for the more detail.

 ```
 Example: